 In the next section towards Cornbrook Road the viaduct is 18m wide, it carried five tracks when this was a railway.
 There is space for the overhead line equipment, Metrolink tracks and Cornbrook stop.

 During the August 2009 blockade, the outbound track was moved away from the inbound track and a new double–ended ‘pocket turnback’ siding installed between them.
 This came into use in July 2013 with Line of Sight working from Deansgate–Castlefield to Pomona and Trafford Bar.

-During construction work for the Eccles line the eastern/southern two track span was modified and strengthened, it now carries the outbound track.
+During construction work for the Eccles line the adjacent two track span was modified and strengthened, it now carries the outbound track.

 Cornbrook stop was used as an interchange between Altrincham and Eccles lines from 6 December 1999.
 Following improvements at street level, the stop opened fully on 3 September 2005.
 Until the Pomona area is redeveloped, street access is towards Bridgewater Way and Chester Road.

-Just south of Cornbrook Road British Rail (BR) built the underpass which segregates Metrolink from the Manchester–Warrington–Liverpool line.
-It takes Metrolink from the CLC viaduct onto the MSJA alignment a little south of the former railway Cornbrook Junction.
+Just south of Cornbrook Road, British Rail (BR) built the underpass which segregates Metrolink from the Manchester–Warrington–Liverpool line.
+Its design allowed for the non–conflicting junction where the Altrincham line dives beneath the Eccles outbound and railway lines.
+This takes Metrolink from the CLC viaduct onto the MSJA alignment a little south of the former railway Cornbrook Junction.

 The eastern abutment of the future Eccles line bridge over the Bridgewater Canal was built with the underpass.
 On this isolated small site it would have been difficult and very expensive to do it later.